Braffolk/typed-gml/README.md

 ## Performance
 The project has performance and unit tests.
 These were run on a mac and performance may differ between platforms.
 If someone has another platform to test this on and send the results as an issue, it would be helpful.

+Type assertions can be turned off via a macro for release mode.

 ```
 RUNNING PERFORMANCE TESTS
 TEST: assert a real variable running 10000 times